Campbell1105/Medieval-Hangman/readme.md

 Description

 Twist on the classic hangman game with questions about Medieval history.
-Look and feel will try to emulate the medieval theme.
+The look and feel will try to emulate the medieval theme.